 - 1. Students must be enrolled each academic year while in the PhD program. - 2.
-PhD students must maintain an overall GPA average of B (3.00) in the PhD program. - B- is an acceptable grade as long as the student maintains a GPA average of B (3.00) in doctoral course work.
+PhD students must maintain an overall GPA average of B (3.00) in the PhD program. - 3.
+B- is an acceptable grade as long as the student maintains a GPA average of B (3.00) in doctoral course work.
 The following criteria are in effect: - a.
 The GPA cannot be below a 3.00 for more than a semester. - b.
 A grade of C+ or C will require a retake of the course. - c.
 There is no limit in the number of B- grades the student receives as long as the 3.00 average is maintained. - 4.
 Students must be enrolled each academic year while in the PhD program.
 Students may request a leave of absence with their academic advisor and must complete the appropriate paperwork. - a.
 PhD students who fail to enroll in either Fall or Winter semester of a given academic year and who do not have a leave of absence form on file will be considered not in good standing. - b.
-PhD students who fail to enroll in two (2) consecutive semesters (i.e. Winter/Fall) and do not have a leave of absence form on file will be subject to exclusion from the program.

-- 5. A student who received a C+ or lower in a graduate course must petition to repeat the course.
+PhD students who fail to enroll in two (2) consecutive semesters (i.e. Winter/Fall) and do not have a leave of absence form on file will be subject to exclusion from the program. - 5.
+A student who received a C+ or lower in a graduate course must petition to repeat the course.
 The course may be repeated only once.
 No more than two courses may be repeated. - a.
 Permission to retake a course must be obtained from the student's advisor and the Director of the PhD Program before registration for the course takes place. - b.
 The original grade for the course will remain on the student's transcript, but only the grade received in retaking of the course will be used in computation of the student's grade point average for the degree program. - c.
-Students will not receive University financial aid for courses that are retaken.
+Students will not receive University financial aid for courses that are retaken. - 6.
+Students in all paths have a seven-year time limit to complete all requirements for the PhD degree.
+The seven-year period begins with the end of the semester during which the student was admitted to doctoral study and was taking course work toward meeting the requirements for the degree.
+Students whose seven (7) year time limit is expiring may be considered for an extension, if they request an extension at least 2 months prior to their expiration date.
+Students may be considered for a time extension provided that the Qualifying Examination has been successfully completed, the proposal has been successfully defended, and paperwork for study approval has been submitted to the IRB for review.
+Subsequent extensions will not be considered in the absence of substantial progress during the previous year.